google/material-design-lite/README.md

 Web Starter Kit is inspired by [Mobile HTML5 Boilerplate](http://html5boilerplate.com/mobile/) and Yeoman's [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp), having taken input from contributors to both projects during development.

+## Contributing

+Contributions, questions and comments are all welcomed and encouraged.
+For code contributions please see our [Contribution guide](https://github.com/google/web-starter-kit/wiki/Contributing) before submitting a patch.

 ## License

 Apache 2.0